 And you’ll need a well-cared-for non-stick pan.

 Combine all the ingredients to make a smooth batter (I find it comes together best when I use my electric hand beater).
-If you have the time and the patience, let this rest in the refrigerator for at least 20 minutes, to allow the milk powder to properly dissolve.
-But if not just get cooking.

-Heat some refined coconut oil in your pan, on low-medium heat.
+Heat some butter / coconut oil in your pan, on low-medium heat.
 Spoon in mixture to whatever size.
 Warning: they will cook quickly!
 So cook them on a lower heat and keep your eye on them.
 You want to avoid too much colour, and you definitely don’t want them burnt.
 Flip them as soon as they’re slightly golden.